TGS updates every Monday! I usually take a brief hiatus (about two weeks) between chapters and occasionally during the holidays.

 From here I trace over the my rough image to produce the final lines.
 This is a pretty mindless, if time-consuming phase–although I do have to be thoughtful about line width.
 I tend to ink when I’m tired after work and can just put on a podcast or audiobook to listen to!
 This is also the time that I add in the panel borders (using Manga Studio) and text/speech (using Photoshop).

 This is a two-part phase!
 First, I block off any recurring characters in grey and indicate character shadows (on a separate layer set to “Multiply”).
 Then I roughly paint in the background colors and effects (including the white streak over Hyde’s hair–that’s caused by a sheet of glass in the foreground).

-At this stage I hand off the page to Tiina, my colorist!
-She cleans up the background colors and drops in the base colors for each character (based on a color script I provide whenever a new character appears).
-Then she hands it back to me for . . .
+At this stage I hand off the page to Velo, my colorist!
+They clean up the background colors and drops in the base colors for each character (based on a color script I provide whenever a new character appears).
+Then they hand it back to me for . . .

 6) Touch-up and Lighting Effects

 For the characters, I adjust the colors of the shadow layer and add extra lighting layers (color washes and gradients set to “Hard Light” or “Overlay”).
 In this shot, I also tinted Hyde’s colors and faded his opacity at the edges to help him read as a “ghost image” reflected on glass.
 Finally, I tweak the background colors and add in any extra detail work.
 That’s all!

 Q: Would you ever consider making The Glass Scientists into a TV show?